 \section{Abstract}

-We consider a version of the Watts cascade model on directed multiplex configuration model networks, and present a detailed analysis of the cascade size, single-seed cascade probability and cascade condition.
-We then introduce a smaller class of network models that we call \textit{constrained multiplex networks}, which allows us to induce patterns in the node activity, i.e.~in the participation of nodes on different layers.
-We find that the choice of induced patterns affects the phase transitions of the cascade model in a variety of ways.
+We consider a version of the Watts threshold model on directed multiplex configuration model networks, and present a detailed analysis of the cascade size, single-seed cascade probability and cascade condition.
+We then introduce a smaller class of network models that we call \textit{constrained multiplex networks}, which is designed to represent networks with so-called \textit{functional} or \textit{complementary} structure.
+We find that the particular choice of functional structure affects the phase transitions of the cascade model in a variety of ways.